The Archaeology of Shamanism: Part Four: Northern Europe

 Chapter thirteen, "An ideology of transformation: Cremation rites and animal sacrifice in early Anglo-Saxon England", is provided by Howard Williams, then a Lecturer in Archaeology at Trinity College, Carmarthen in Wales.
-Devoted to a discussion of burial in Early Anglo-Saxon England, it focuses in on the connection between cremation rites and animal sacrifice, highlighting potentially shamanic elements of such religious practices.
-Following a brief overview of how earlier scholars have approached the study of Anglo-Saxon paganism, the paper then provides an overview for the archaeological crematory and sacrificial evidence from Anglo-Saxon contexts.
-Looking at animal designs found on some cremation urns, it highlights the recurring image of the horse within such contexts.
+Devoted to a discussion of burial in Early Anglo-Saxon England, it focuses on the connection between cremation rites and animal sacrifice, highlighting potentially shamanic elements of such religious practices.
+Following a brief overview of how earlier scholars have approached the study of Anglo-Saxon paganism, the paper then provides an overview of the archaeological crematory and sacrificial evidence from Anglo-Saxon contexts.
+Looking at animal designs found on some cremation urns, the paper highlights the recurring image of the horse within such contexts.
 Drawing from anthropological comparisons, Williams looks at shamanic cultures across Eurasia and North America which have performed animal sacrifice at funerals, before going on to look at evidence from both Scandinavian and Anglo-Saxon literary sources, from which he puts forward the possibility that there may have been a shamanic component to Anglo-Saxon pagan religion.